“Silly Rabbit, Trix are for kids!”

 - Fresh or dried fruit

 - Nuts/nut butter

 For more specific ideas on which ingredients to use, check out our ingredient guide!

 Is cereal healthy?

-Aim to consume 5-10 grams of fiber per meal, and aim to keep total daily added sugar under 24 grams for women and children and under 36 grams for men.
+It’s best practice to aim to consume 5-10 grams of fiber per meal, and to keep total daily added sugars under 24 grams for women and children and under 36 grams for men.
 Keep these numbers in mind when looking at cereal boxes at the grocery store.